zukunft/zukunft.com/docs/llm/pending.md

-see /docs/llm/coding.md and in union queries created by the sql_creator the parameters are added to the par array, but if the parameter name matches, the parameter should not be repeatet.
+see /docs/llm/coding.md and in union queries created by the sql_creator the parameters are added to the par array, but if the parameter name matches, the parameter should not be repeated.

 add a fill step to the word workflow test.
 After the step that changes of the description the test word 'add_filled' should be used to create a url with all fields filled and this should be used to test the confirm view for all fields filled. the name of the step is fill.